6 Email Examples to Thank Year-End Donors

 This thank you email approach of including a more detailed letter to your supporters reiterates that donors can trust the nonprofit with their funding.

 4. Showcase the Personal Side of Your Brand

-While an email may not seem as personal as a handwritten thank you card, there are ways to incorporate a more personal tone.
+While an email may not seem as personal as a handwritten year-end donor thank you letter, there are ways to incorporate a more personal tone.
 Your year-end thank you email is a great time to showcase the staff behind your work.

-For example, if your development director or executive director usually signs thank you letters, have more of your services and support staff join in to sign your thank yous, as well.
-Photos and visuals that are lighthearted also tap into a cheerful sense of year-end gratitude and show a more intimate side of your organization.
+For example, if your development director or executive director usually signs donation confirmation letters, have more of your services and support staff join in to sign your thank yous, as well.
+Photos and visuals that are lighthearted also tap into a cheerful sense of year-end gratitude and show a more intimate side of your nonprofit organization.